-Some issues, however, are not easily resolved and can seriously threaten your enjoyment of your rental -- or worse, your ability to stay in the rental at all.
-In these situations, getting a lawyer's help may be the most effective way to protect your rights.
-Talk to a lawyer now.
+Some issues, however, are not easily resolved and can seriously threaten your enjoyment of your rental—or worse, your ability to stay in the rental at all.
+In these situations, getting a lawyer's help might be the most effective, albeit costly, way to protect your rights.

 Below is a guide to determining whether you need a tenant lawyer or not.
 If you find yourself in one of the following situations, consider hiring a lawyer.

 Landlords must follow eviction procedures set forth by state and local law.
-If your landlord tries to evict you by taking matters into his own hands -- for example, by locking you out, canceling your utilities, or even removing your doors, windows, or possessions -- consider hiring a lawyer.
+If your landlord tries to evict you by taking matters into his own hands—for example, by locking you out, canceling your utilities, or even removing your doors, windows, or possessions—consider hiring a lawyer.
 These types of "self-help" remedies are illegal.
 No matter how strong a landlord's case may be for ending a tenancy, a landlord doesn't have the right to take, or even threaten, any self-help actions against you.

 If you believe your landlord is discriminating against you, you may need a lawyer to stop the illegal actions and help you recover damages for any harm you suffered.
 One option is to hire a lawyer to sue the landlord in court.

-Another option is to file a complaint with the Department of Housing and Urban Development (HUD), or a state or local agency in HUD's Fair Housing Assistance Program (FHAP).
+Another option is to file a fair housing complaint with the Department of Housing and Urban Development (HUD), or a state or local agency in HUD's Fair Housing Assistance Program (FHAP).

 HUD and state and local agencies in FHAP receive over 10,000 discrimination complaints a year.
 If HUD investigates your complaint and determines there's reasonable cause to believe your landlord has been discriminating, you'll get the benefit of having a HUD lawyer representing you in front of an administrative law judge at no cost.
 The judge can award you compensation and attorneys' fees, impose penalties against your landlord, and order other relief.
-(To learn more, read the Fighting Rental Housing Discrimination FAQ.)

 If your landlord isn't fulfilling important obligations under your lease and the law, it can lead to major problems.
-For example, think of the landlord who keeps putting off needed heating system repairs until winter is well under way, or the landlord who ignores a ground-floor tenant's requests to replace a broken window until a burglary occurs.
+For example, think of the landlord who keeps putting off needed heating system repairs until winter is well under way, or the landlord who ignores a ground-floor tenant's requests to fix a broken window until a burglary occurs.

 Even if your landlord didn't personally or intentionally create the problem, there are many legal theories available to convince a court or insurance adjustor that the landlord should be held responsible.
-Lawyers are skilled at identifying which theories may apply and crafting arguments using them.
+Lawyers are skilled at identifying which theories might apply and crafting arguments using them.